bkraft4257/tic2/docs/source/tic_processing.rst

 or Restructed test and adding these documents to the Sphinx Index.
 Additional information will be provided on how one may contribute to the TIC documentation.

+**studies** - contains functions for the individual studies.
+The active study is unique in that it contains functions that will be used across multiple studies but are applied according to the environment variable $ACTIVE_STUDY.

+**tic_core** - contains functions that are used by the python scripts.

 :ref:`_tic_documentation-overview`